-The Montgomery County Planning Commission (MCPC), working with a host of public, non-profit, and industry leaders, is developing a Complete Streets policy for county-owned roads, bridges, and facilities.
-The policy also calls for MCPC to advocate for a Complete Streets design approach when working with partner agencies on their projects, whether public or private.
+The Montgomery County Planning Commission (MCPC), working with a host of public, non-profit, and industry leaders, developed a Complete Streets policy for county-owned roads, bridges, and facilities.
+The policy calls for MCPC to advocate for a Complete Streets design approach when working with partner agencies on their projects, whether public or private.

 WHAT ARE COMPLETE STREETS?